jared-wallace/ztools/README.md

 # ztools
 A collection of tools for managing raw zlib compressed files.
-These include zvim, zgrep and zextract.
+These include zvim, ibmzgrep and zextract.
 See manpage for detailed assistance.

 ### Installing